 Enoch Dumbutshena was a Zimbabwean nationalist that fought for the freedom of Zimbabwe.
 He became Zimbabwe's first black judge in 1980 and served as the first black Chief Justice of the Supreme Court of Zimbabwe from 1984 to 1990.

-Enoch Dumbutshena was born on the 25th of April 1920 at Marshall Hartley Mission near Makwiro.
+Enoch Dumbutshena was born on 25 April 1920 at Marshall Hartley Mission near Makwiro.
 His father, Job Dumbutshena, was a member of the Industrial and Commercial Workers’ Union1 during the 1930s.
 His mother, who was prominent in the Methodist Church, was divorced when Enoch was very young and it was his only sister, Anne, who gave up her own chances of education so that funds could be available to send her brother to school.

 Dumbutshena trained in law in Britain and he practised as an advocate in the High Court of Rhodesia in 1963.
 His specialized in defending black nationalists opposed to colonial rule and this led to his exile in neighbouring Zambia four years later.
 He was a senior advocate in Zambia until 1979, when constitutional talks began on Zimbabwe's independence.
 After Zimbabwe attained Independence, Dumbutshena was appointed Zimbabwe's first black judge in 1980.
 He was promoted to Chief Justice of the Supreme Court on 29 February 1984..
 He retired in 1990 after he reached the mandatory retirement age of 70.

 In 1983, while still at the High Court Dumbutshena acquitted six white air force officers charged with sabotage after ruling that their confessions were made under torture.
 He criticised the government after the officers were re-arrested and detained for two more years before being freed.